Read the Online Version

 With humble beginnings, Lorena arrived in the United States as a young adult and has personally known the hardships of navigating the higher education system.
 She is passionate about ensuring that educational opportunities are accessible to all students and families that seek them.
 She believes in the power of education and feels tremendous happiness when being of service to others, while sharing what she has learned along the way.
 She is committed to being a lifelong learner and is excited to be a part of Admission & Records on the Petaluma campus.
 Lorena started as an Admissions & Records Specialist on December 1st and can be reached at (707)778-3907 or firstname.lastname@example.org

 Brian Reyes Villa is a proud Sonoma County native and SRJC alumnus.
 He is the son of Mexican immigrants and the first in his family to attend a post-secondary institution.
 He earned his BA in English with a Minor in Creative Writing at UC Berkeley, where he worked closely with former U.S. poet laureate Robert Hass.
-Afterward, his love for academia led him to return to the SRJC, where he worked as an Administrative Assistant for the Second Chance Program and as a Student Success Technician at the SRJC Southwest Center.
+Afterward, his love for academia led him to return to the SRJC, where he worked as an Administrative Assistant for the Rising Scholars Program and as a Student Success Technician at the SRJC Southwest Center.
 His passions include environmentalism, the pursuit of knowledge, and enjoying a good read at one of the many beaches lining the California coast.

 Brian started as an Admissions & Records Specialist on January 10th and can be reached at (707)778-3911 or email@example.com.